crollins18/intro-linux-scripting/samples/module1.md

 ### Executing the Script
 After writing and saving the script, the next step is to test it out.
 Bash scripts kind of act like bash commands–all you need to do is type the name of the script into a bash terminal and voilà, it runs… kind of.
 When the filename is typed, by default, bash searches a specific set of file paths for that filename, which usually does not include the current directory.
 Therefore, the name of the script needs to be prefixed by a `./` to force bash to look only in the current directory for the script.
 Running the script using the `./` prefix should result in a permissions error.
 To solve this, execute the command `chmod +x myScript.sh`, replacing `myScript.sh` with the name of your script.
 This tells the operating system to allow users to execute `myScript.sh`.

 For curious users, that set of file paths where bash by default assumes executables to be stored is defined in the `$PATH` variable.
+Adding your script to `$PATH` allows you to execute it from any location on your computer.
 More information about `$PATH` and adding file paths can be found [here](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/).

-More information about the `chmod` command and its options can be found [here](https://www.howtogeek.com/437958/how-to-use-the-chmod-command-on-linux/).

 ### Variables
 Like any good programming or scripting language, bash supports the use of variables, which greatly expands the possibilities of bash scripting.
 However, for users familiar with Python, Java, or C, the syntax for bash variables looks slightly different.
 Variables are created and assigned using the equals operator (`=`) like in the following.